Home Mover CIS Mortgages

 Opportunity Mortgages works with CIS-friendly mortgage providers, so we eliminate irrelevant options and find what you need quickly.

-What’s the maximum amount that can be borrowed on a mortgage as a CIS worker and a home mover?
+What’s the maximum amount that can be borrowed on a home mover mortgage if you’re signed up to the CIS scheme?

 Most lenders cap their mortgages at 1 million, but the amount that you’ll be able to borrow will be based primarily on your income.